I recently spent a long weekend in Rome. While I was there, I was surrounded by art, by masterpieces. Creativity was everywhere.

 Invest time and effort for quality

 Michelangelo worked on the Sistine Chapel’s ceiling for four years.
-Four physically taxing, grueling years.
+Four physically taxing, gruelling years.
 David took three.
 That’s no content farm.

 (image via Flickr)